dlplenin/dlplenin/README.md

   - I like to help street dogs...
 I have 5 of them 😥🐶.
 - ⚡ Fun fact: I play arcade games.
 - ☯️ Curious fact: I'm a Traditional Chinese Medicine student👀.
+- 🤙 As a contributor of [coverlet](https://github.com/coverlet-coverage/coverlet) I enjoyed a lot sharing time with people from other countries.

 #### Most Used Languajes/Frameworks/Tools (desc)